cashubtc/awesome-cashu/README.md

 - [BTCNutServer](https://github.com/d4rp4t/BTCNutServer?mc_cid=bf3feffb71) is a new experimental plugin to bring ecash payments to BTCPay Server.
 - [Cashu Bonds](https://github.com/lescuer97/nut-bond) is a simple proof of concept of identity bonds using Cashu.
 - [Cashu-brrr](https://brrr.gandlaf.com) is a Cashu ecash printer.
 [GitHub](https://github.com/gandlafbtc/cashu-brrr/)
-- [Cashu faucet](https://www.gandlaf.com/faucet/anarchy) allows you to deposit and withdraw Cashu tokens from a web interface.
-Read the code [here](https://github.com/gandlafbtc/cashu-faucet).
 - [Cashucards](https://github.com/Marc26z/CashuCards) are greeting cards that give bitcoin using the Cashu protocol.
 - [CashuProjects](https://github.com/CashuProjects) is collection of TypeScript projects
 - [cashu-escrow-kit](https://github.com/f321x/cashu-escrow-kit) Ecash escrow provider and client concept.
 - [CLN mint plugin](https://github.com/gudnuf/cln_pyshu_mint) is a work-in-progress CLN plugin for running a mint on your own node.
-- [Cypherflow](https://github.com/cypherflow/cypherflow_ai) is an application that provides private AI conversations powered by Cashu payments.
 - [ecash OpenAI API client](https://github.com/9qeklajc/ecash-402-client) is a privacy-focused payment gateway that enables anonymous micropayments using Cashu ecash for accessing Large Language Models via the OpenAI API.
 - [Hashpool](https://github.com/vnprc/hashpool) is an accountless mining pool that uses ecash to represent mining shares.
 - [Hide a message in an emoji](https://github.com/paulgb/emoji-encoder) is a [site](https://emoji.paulbutler.org) that allows you to hide ecash in an emoji.